innotechengineering/ms-julabo/README.md

 #### Status Messages
 The Julabo documentation is not comprehensive.
 Below is an incomplete table defining the various status states that were discovered by limited testing.
 Status is read from the unit using the `read_status()` method.

 00 MANUAL STOP
 01 MANUAL START
 02 REMOTE STOP
 03 REMOTE START
 -08 INVALID COMMAND
 -09 COMMAND NOT ALLOWED IN CURRENT OPERATING MODE
 -10 VALUE TOO SMALL
 -11 VALUE TOO LARGE

 If a status message begins with a `-`, it indicates an error.

-For status 00,01,02,03 - the "manual" and "remote" indicate the control mode that the unit is in.
+For status 00,01,02,03 - the "manual" and "remote" indicate the control mode that the unit is currently in.
 Additionally, the "start" and "stop" indicate if the unit is running or not running (which can also be queried by using the `read_circulator_status()` method.

 If status -09 is returned, the command is not allowed in the current operating mode.
 Use the `remote_control()` and `local_control()` methods to toggle the operating mode appropriately.